-The District is a board of commissioners that are charged with the safety and protection of the residents within its boundaries.
+The District is a board of commissioners for the safety and protection of the residents within its boundaries.
 The District is responsible for ensuring that the assets reported in these funds are used for their intended purposes.

 THE DISTRICT AS A WHOLE